paulilab/paulilab.github.io/_posts/2021-02-18-QuioSki7PlosGenetics.md

 picture: /assets/img/posts/20210218_Ski7PlosGenetics.jpg
 published: true
 ---
 Big congratulations to **Quio** and all co-authors (Alex Schleiffer, Karl Mechtler) on getting our Ski7-paper accepted in PlosGenetics!
-Thanks also to the constructive comments from the reviewers that improved the paper, and everyone else that helped on the way.
+Thanks also to the constructive comments from the reviewers that helped us to improve the paper, and everyone else that helped on the way.

 If you want to know more what Quio found, check out Quio's great [tweet-story](https://twitter.com/EnriqueCQuio/status/1363623484593700877) and read our [paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009390): "Zebrafish Ski7 tunes RNA levels during the oocyte-to-embryo transition."